 Top Ten Fun Summer Activities for Kids in Denali

-2. Tour the Denali Visitor Center, which includes kid-friendly exhibits.
+- Tour the Denali Visitor Center, which includes kid-friendly exhibits.
 While at the Visitor Center, take advantage of one of the scenic short hikes that starts immediately from the area.DVC trail

-3. Beginning from the Denali Visitor Center, take the McKinley Station Trail to Riley Creek.
+- Beginning from the Denali Visitor Center, take the McKinley Station Trail to Riley Creek.
 At the Creek, enjoy a picnic lunch before heading on to the Riley Creek Campground and finally back to the Visitor Center.

-4. Pack a snack and some water and enjoy a hike with a ranger or on your own to Horseshoe Lake.
+- Pack a snack and some water and enjoy a hike with a ranger or on your own to Horseshoe Lake.
 Watch for wildlife on this 1 ½-mile round-trip hike.

-5. Grab a refreshing drink at the Morino Grill and head on over to the Alaska Geographic Bookstore.
+- Grab a refreshing drink at the Morino Grill and head on over to the Alaska Geographic Bookstore.
 There are many great books (for kids and adults) to browse through.

-8. Pick up a free Denali Discovery Pack and/or Junior Ranger Activity Guide at the Denali Visitor Center.
+- Pick up a free Denali Discovery Pack and/or Junior Ranger Activity Guide at the Denali Visitor Center.
 Enjoy the activities and be sure to participate in a ranger led hike.
 Junior Ranger Guides are available for ages 4 and older.

-9. Attend one of the evening campground programs.
+- Attend one of the evening campground programs.
 Check at the Denali Visitor Center for location, topics, and times.

-10. Enjoy the exhibits and Kid's Cabinet at the Murie Science and Learning Center.
+- Enjoy the exhibits and Kid's Cabinet at the Murie Science and Learning Center.
 Then take a quick hike from the MSLC Backtrail to the Taiga Trail.
 Stop for an ice cream cone at the Morino Grill before heading home.

-Notes Especially for Families
+Notes for Families

+- Thinking about taking a family camping trip into the park?
 Consider packing up the family and driving to Riley Creek, Savage River, or Teklanika Campground (Teklanika requires a 3-night minimum if you plan on driving).
-All of these campgrounds are accessible by shuttle bus or personal vehicle.
+All of these campgrounds are accessible by bus or personal vehicle.